• Skip to primary navigation

 Instructions

-• Preheat oven to 425 degrees.
-Prepare a baking sheet with a sheet of parchment. {These are amazing and so convenient.}
+• Preheat oven to 425°F. Prepare a baking sheet with a sheet of parchment.

 • In a small bowl, combine milk and pimentos.